SanjeethaPennada/DT-DRIVE/README.md

-# DET-DRIVE: A Tool for Deterministic Replay-Based Evaluation of Autonomous Driving Systems
+# DET-DRIVE: A Tool for Deterministic Replay-Based Testing of Autonomous Driving Systems
-# (or)
-# DET-Drive: A Deterministic Replay Framework for Evaluating Autonomous Driving Systems in CARLA

 (Submitted to ICST 2026 (under review))